The IRC’s Richmond office offers a variety of unpaid internship opportunities throughout the year.

-Casework: Interns will assist casework staff in providing direct client services, including shopping for and setting up households for arriving refugee families, transporting and accompanying clients to required appointments such as Social Security office, Health Department, Dept. of Social Services and providing orientation to the Charlottesville public transit system.
+Casework: Interns will assist casework staff in providing direct client services, including shopping for and setting up households for arriving refugee families, providing Cultural Orientation, transporting and accompanying clients to required appointments such as Social Security office, Health Department, Dept. of Social Services and providing orientation to the Richmond public transit system.
 Interns will also perform administrative tasks such as completing applications for services on behalf of clients, creating documentation for case files, and making appointments.
 Valid driver's licence, vehicle insurance, good driving record, and regular access to a vehicle required.

 Employment: Finding and maintaining employment is a key element to refugee self-sufficiency.
 The intern will assist IRC employment staff to identify potential employers and job opportunities for refugee clients.
 The intern will complete job applications, assist with resume writing, prepare clients for job interviews, fill out new hire paperwork, shop for needed work clothes and tools, and accompany clients to their first day of work.
 Depending on the intern's schedule, h/she may act as a teaching assistant in job readiness classes.
 The intern will also provide administrative support including documenting job search activities and delivering appointment notices to clients' homes.
 Valid driver's license, vehicle insurance, good driving record, and regular access to a vehicle required.